Long Meg of Westminster: Cultural legacy

 Long Meg is the subject of a number of legends and fictional or unconfirmed stories and anecdotes.

 The Life and Pranks of Long Meg of Westminster was published in 1582.

 The now lost play Long Meg of Westminster was performed twelve times by The Admiral's players from 14 February 1595 to 4 October 1595.
-It was briefily revived for four further performances between November 1596 and 28 January 1597.
+It was briefly revived for four further performances between November 1596 and 28 January 1597.

 In 1750, The Life and Death of Long Meg of Westminster was featured in The Ballad-singers Basket.
 A Choice Collection of Pretty Pennyworths.

 Long Meg was referenced by characters in books and plays such as in Thomas Dekker and John Webster's 1605 work Westward Ho!, Nathan Field's 1611 work Ammends for Ladies, and in a poem in the 1640 collection The Womens Sharpe Revenge by Mary "Tattle-well" and Joane "Hit-him-home."

 Long Meg was later featured in 18th-century chapbooks (inexpensive booklets collecting oral tales), which recount that:

 She is usually depicted as a heroine in these chapbook tales for her military victory against the French, but her strength is sometimes ridiculed later in the stories.